hnauen/Arduino/ArMiJoy/README.md

 Since I do not have such hardware I decided to use USB-MIDI instead.
 [Hiduino](https://github.com/ddiakopoulos/hiduino) provides firmwares for building a class-compliant USB-MIDI device from an Arduino UNO or Mega 2560.

 To upload the firmware you need an ISP programmer.
 I used another UNO and the ArduinoISP.ino which is a default Arduino example.
-3 LEDs, a little wiring, and the ISP is ready for use.
-[ArduinoISP.md](../ArduinoISP.md) provides details.
+3 LEDs, a little wiring, and the ISP is ready for use, see [ArduinoISP](../ArduinoISP) for details.

 Now you can use the ArMiJoy with your MIDI software.